HIVE Blockchain Technologies Ltd. (HIVE) is primed for evolution with the beta value of 4.41

-HIVE Blockchain Technologies Ltd. (HIVE) is priced at $3.54 after the most recent trading session.
-At the very opening of the session, the stock price was $3.74 and reached a high price of $3.97, prior to closing the session it reached the value of $3.69.
-The stock touched a low price of $3.54.Recently in News on October 27, 2021, Network Media Group Receives Strategic Investment from Hive Blockchain Technologies and U.S. Global Investors for NFT and Digital Content Initiatives.
+Let’s start up with the current stock price of HIVE Blockchain Technologies Ltd. (HIVE), which is $4.18 to be very precise.
+The Stock rose vividly during the last session to $3.84 after opening rate of $3.73 while the lowest price it went was recorded $3.60 before closing at $3.80.Recently in News on October 27, 2021, Network Media Group Receives Strategic Investment from Hive Blockchain Technologies and U.S. Global Investors for NFT and Digital Content Initiatives.
 Closes $2.075M Non-Brokered Private Placement with Insider Participation.
 You can read further details here

 HIVE Blockchain Technologies Ltd. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $5.75 on 02/19/21, with the lowest value was $1.74 for the same time period, recorded on 01/27/21.